vprover/vampire/xDB/README.md

 Three directories below this one are
   - problems - TPTP language problem files with the new 'external' formula tag.
   - scripts - programs invoked from the 'external' tag
-  - db - for sample databases that can be accessed from the scripts
+  - db - for sample databases that can be accessed from the scripts.
+Currently just has small sample data that needs to be expanded with YAGO content for proper performance testing

 ### Test Problems
   - `problems/composer.tff` - working
   - `problems/capitalCity.p` - working
-  - `Lincoln.p`
+  - `Lincoln.p` - working
   - `problems/curie.p` - not tested
   - `problems/flood.p` - not tested